opendata-swiss/ogd-handbook-wiki/library/advanced-search.en.md

 <a name="searchterm-suggestions"></a>
 ## Searchterm suggestions
 The search-field of opendata.swiss provides searchterm-suggestions when a user types into it.
 For each language a self-contained Solr index is built multiple times throughout the day.
-That means that changes to datasets or new data won't be reflected in the search immediately.
+That means that changes to datasets or new data won't be reflected in the suggestions immediately.

 The index is based on the following fields: